-Welcome to The ParkinSongsters, a singing group based in Bexhill, Hastings, and Rother, for people with Parkinson’s, their partners, friends and carers.
+Welcome to The ParkinSongsters, a singing group based in St Leonards on Sea for for people with Parkinson’s, their partners, friends and carers in the Bexhill, Hastings, and Rother district.

 “A delightful start to the programme, and very energetic opening.
 Excellent diction and some lovely soloists….
 A fine and appropriate ending, and extremely effective dynamics.
 You sang with energy throughout.
 A lovely performance…”